 This page lists enhancements to vRigger version 10.1.
-These are in addition to the hundreds of changes that were made to version 10.
+This version was replaced with version 10.2.
+The changes to version 10.1 were in addition to the hundreds of changes that were made to version 10.0.

 You can also:

-To learn which version you own, choose "Check for Updates" on vRigger's Insert tab.
+To learn which version you own, choose "Check for Updates" on vRigger's Gear (or Insert) toolbar.

-The following gear items have been added to vRigger version 10.1:
+The following gear items were added to vRigger version 10.1:

 Arrow (red).
 This is in addition to the black, gray, and motion arrows.